AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 ```

-The RationalTime class represents a point in time at :math:`rt.value*(1/rt.rate)` seconds.
+The RationalTime class represents a measure of time of :math:`rt.value/rt.rate` seconds.
 It can be rescaled into another :class:`~RationalTime`'s rate.

 ```

 parameters:
 - *rate*:
-- *value*: This is the value property doc
+- *value*:

 ### TimeRange.1